 View of the skyline in Downtown Miami

 The Vizcaya Museum and Gardens is a place where history, art, and nature seamlessly come together.
 A must-visit that leaves a lasting impression on anyone exploring Miami’s hidden treasures.

-MIAMI FOOD
+3. MIAMI FOOD

 Miami is mostly known for Latin cuisine, especially Cuban cuisine, but also cuisines from South American countries.
 That’s why you will see many food truck with different specialities.

 Don’t miss the seafood scene, either.
 Being on the coast, Miami boasts some of the freshest seafood around.
-Joe’s Stone Crab in South Beach is an institution—serving up their famous stone crabs with a side of tradition and luxury since 1913.
+Joe’s Stone Crab in South Beach is an institution, serving up their famous stone crabs with a side of tradition and luxury since 1913.

 Miami’s food scene offers a delicious journey through its many cultural influences, so come hungry and enjoy your way through the city.

-FREEDOM TOWER
+4. FREEDOM TOWER

-When you are walking along Biscayne Boulevard, you can also observe the architecture of this building, which, in the midst of modern skyscrapers, looks atypical.
-The Freedom Tower is an iconic symbol of the Cuban population of Miami, built between 1924 -1925.
 At first, it served as headquarters for the Miami Daily News.
 Once Cuban leader Fidel Castro took power in 1959, Cuban business owners and the middle class, usually people with more money, began to migrate to Miami.
 With the input of immigrants, the US government decided to use the tower as a facility for processing and documenting new residents.

+View of the skyline in Downtown Miami